Keep building your sensory inclusion skills

 Rainy day breaks don’t have to mean sensory overload for students.
 By creating calming zones, offering opportunities for proprioceptive input, and providing structured activities, schools can turn indoor breaks into a positive experience.
 These small adjustments can make a big difference in helping all students regulate their senses and return to class feeling ready to learn.

 Would you like to learn more about making your school inclusive for all students’ sensory needs?
-Find out about the Sensory Inclusive Schools package of training and support for UK primary and secondary schools here.
+Find out about the Sensory Inclusive Schools packages of training and support for UK primary and secondary schools here.